-Yearly ET measured by applied irrigation and soil moisture depletion for individual N fertilizer rates and locations varied from 53.9 to 59.7 inches.
-These totals were not significantly different and showed that N fertility status did not affect tree ET.
+2010 almond ET across the different rates of nitrogen fertilizer (125 to 350 lb/ac), as measured by tree specific applied irrigation and soil moisture depletion, varied from 54.4 to 57.5 inches.
+Average ET by fertilizer treatment was not significantly different - indicating that N fertility status did not affect tree ET for this mature orchard.
 If this were an immature orchard (say 2nd to 6th leaf) this would not be the case as the higher N rates would cause trees to grow more quickly thereby increasing ET over the smaller low N trees.
-But effective cover in this established orchard has been 85 to 100% from the start of the trial, and, therefore was already at maximum potential energy interception (via light and wind) for maximum ET.
-Hull rot was a significant problem in 2009 even though soil moisture was kept around 65% available and we will attempt some deficit irrigation during hull split in 2010 for reducing this problem.
+But effective cover in this established orchard has been 85 to 100% from the start of the trial, and, therefore was already at maximum potential energy interception from light and wind for maximum ET.
+Individual tree ET estimated by this same method, regardless of N fertilizer level, ranged from 48.3 to 63.1 from 2008 to 2010.
+Individual tree kernel yields over the same period ranged from 1,767 to 5,330 lb/ac.
+There was no relationship between yield and ET at the individual tree level.